-Any support person attending an in-person assessment is required to:
+Any support person attending an in-person assessment may be required to:

-- provide evidence that they are fully vaccinated with at least 2 doses of a COVID-19 vaccination with the second dose more than 2 weeks prior to the date of the in-person medical assessment: - test negative on a RAT which will be provided AT the in-person medical assessment and MUST be administered immediately PRIOR to the in-person medical assessment, and - strictly adhere to any advice provided at the in-person medical assessment by the Medical Assessor or their staff in relation to administering the RAT, advising of the RAT result and/or their COVID-19 business safety plan.
+- provide evidence that they are fully vaccinated with at least two doses of a COVID-19 vaccination with the second dose more than two weeks prior to the date of the in-person medical assessment - test negative on a RAT which will be provided AT the in-person medical assessment and MUST be administered immediately PRIOR to the in-person medical assessment, and - strictly adhere to any advice provided at the in-person medical assessment by the Medical Assessor/their staff or the Commission's staff in relation to administering the RAT, advising of the RAT result and/or their COVID-19 business safety plan.

-If any support person fails to comply with these requirements they may be refused entry and/or the in-person medical assessment may be cancelled.
+If any support person fails to comply with these requirements, they may be refused entry and/or the in-person medical assessment may be cancelled.